KillyNourin/KRO/README.md

 ## Wireframe

-The UI/UX design and wireframes for this project were created in Figma.
+The Wireframes for this project were created in Figma.

 **[View The Wireframe on Figma](https://www.figma.com/design/zfEqevnPeX84wo98q9oOo4/E-commerce?m=auto&t=BHm7yRz1a61FKpl0-1)**